 Idling school buses and other heavy-duty equipment are now restricted in order to protect the health of children.
 Children riding in and playing near school buses and other commercial motor vehicles are exposed to a disproportionate level of pollutants from these sources.
 This measure requires the driver of a school bus, transit bus or other commercial heavy-duty vehicle to minimize idling at schools.
 Additional idling restrictions are imposed for such vehicles stopping within 100 feet of a school.
 For more information, please visit the School Bus Idling Airborne Toxic Control Measure web page, or contact Katerina Krichevsky at (916) 229-0380, or Hortencia Mora at (626) 350-6590 or Hortencia Mora at (626) 350-6590.

 Periodic Smoke Inspection Program (PSIP)

 The Periodic Smoke Inspection “Fleet” Program (PSIP) requires that diesel and bus fleet owners conduct annual smoke opacity inspections of their vehicles and repair vehicles with excessive smoke emissions.
 The ARB randomly audits the maintenance and inspection records of fleets and tests a representative sample of vehicles.
 All vehicles that do not pass the test must be repaired and retested.
 Fleet owners who neglect to perform the annual smoke opacity inspection on applicable vehicles are subject to penalties of $500.00 per vehicle, per year.
 For more information, please contact Ramon Cabrera at (916) 450-6177.
-For information regarding PSIP cases, please contact Dave Gray at (916) 327-9473.
+For information regarding PSIP cases, please contact Andrea Juarez at (626) 450-6158.

 Software Upgrade for Diesel Trucks (REFLASH)